RevylAI/mobileAdapt/README.md

 ## Roadmap
 - [ ] iOS Support
+- [ ] Abstract to different drivers other than appium
 - [ ] Recording interactions
 - [] Screen sharing via websocket to host recording